knafle/booking-playground/README.md

 # Booking Playground Monorepo

 A minimal monorepo setup with Vite+React frontend and Node+Express+TypeScript backend.
+Now features user authentication, persistent sessions, and protected booking actions.

+## Features

+- **Authentication**: User registration and login using email/password (bcrypt hashed).
+- **Sessions**: Persistent session management using SQLite (`connect-sqlite3`).
+- **Protected Bookings**: Only authenticated users can reserve bookings.
+- **Input Validation**: Backend and frontend validation for email format and password length.
+- **Ownership Tracking**: Users can identify bookings they reserved ("Reserved by you").
+- **UI Improvements**: Responsive layout with header (login) and footer (status).

 ## Project Structure